aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_duplicate_row.rst

 At the end of generating a mathematical program, AIMMS checks whether it contains duplicate rows.

 The consequences of duplicate rows are:

     *	An increase in the size of the mathematical program, and therefore an increase in memory consumption.
     *	Solution time may increase, in particular when a non-linear program has been generated.
     *	Duplicate rows lead to non-unique shadow prices.

 Potential causes of duplicate rows are:

     *	The data used to create this instance contains duplicate information for selected elements.
     *	There is an index in the index domain of the constraint which isn't used in the definition of that constraint.
     *	There is a duplicate constraint formulation.

-The option "``Warning_duplicate_row`` " determines how duplicate rows should be reported, depending on the following settings:
+The option ``Warning_duplicate_row`` determines how duplicate rows should be reported, depending on the following settings:

 .. list-table::